arkandias/geyser/README.md

 scripts/deploy.sh
 ```

-This command pulls the latest code, updates Docker images, and restarts services.
+This command pulls the latest code, updates Docker images, apply database migrations, and restarts services.

 You can automate deployment on repository updates with a webhook as follows: